-FOUR-YEAR DELIVERY PROGRAM 2017-2021
+FOUR-YEAR DELIVERY PROGRAM 2017-2022

-The Delivery Program translates the directions of the CSP into strategies that will guide Council for the next four years.
+The Delivery Program translates the directions of the CSP into strategies that will guide Council for its term of office.
 It is the statement of commitment to the community for each newly elected term of office.
 The Delivery Program cascades down from the Community Strategic Plan to guide Council's progress.